sergiy79/codecombat/Summer-Project-Ideas-List.md

 *Knowledge prerequisite:* Good programming fundamentals, some knowledge of CoffeeScript or JavaScript, and an interest in game design.

 *Difficulty:* Very hard.

+### <a name="autocomplete"/> Autocomplete Magic

+CodeCombat currently extends the [ace editor](https://github.com/ajaxorg/ace) autocomplete via a [small library](https://github.com/differentmatt/zatanna) to handle our in-game code editor autocomplete.
+It’s useful, but not magical.
+That’s where you come in!
+Contact [matt@codecombat.com](mailto:matt@codecombat.com) for more details.

+*Expected results:* CodeCombat autocomplete almost always puts the code snippet a player wants to type at the top of the suggestion popup, and the autocomplete visuals support advanced styling.

+*Knowledge prerequisite:* Basic web development knowledge.
+We use CoffeeScript, Jade, and Sass, but those are easy to pick up if you know JavaScript, HTML, and CSS.

+Difficulty: Medium.
+Understanding the currently implementation should be straightforward.
+Making autocomplete awesome will be the interesting part.

 ### <a name="sandbox"/> Your Own Idea